EmaSuriano/gatsby-starter-mate/README.md

 export default Home;
 ```

 By following this approach it's possible to modify the code of any component of the project.
-But please be aware, that by using Theme Shadowing you are going to **always override** the content of this, so in case there will be an update of the same file inside `gatsby-theme-mate` you are not going to be use it.
+But please be aware, that by using Theme Shadowing you are going to **always override** the content of this, so in case there will be an update of the same file inside `gatsby-theme-mate` you are not going to use it.

-My final recommendation with shadowing is to try to keep as minimum an possible to avoid having breaking changes between new releases of the theme.
+My final recommendation with shadowing is to try to keep as minimum as possible to avoid having breaking changes between new releases of the theme.

-## Tracking with Google Analytics (Optional) 📈
+## Tracking with Google Analytics (Optional)

 This starter has the analytics plugin inside the `gatsby-config`, so the only need to do in order to enable it is to provide the `Tracking Id` for your site (starts with `UA-`).
 Just set a new variable inside your `.env` file called `ANALYTICS_ID` and analytics will be turn on automatically 😄